 Almost half of the 5,000 children who start pre-school in Luxembourg each year struggle to learn to read, failing to reach the minimum national reading standard by age nine, with 10 percent going on to develop severe reading difficulties.
 In an innovative approach to help the children before they fail, a University of Luxembourg team led by psychologist Dr Pascale Engel de Abreu has developed the pre-literacy programme ‘LALA – Lauter lëschteg Lauter’, tested with over 200 preschool children and showing positive results.

 Research by the Language and Cognitive Development Group at the University of Luxembourg has led to the development of a new pre-literacy intervention programme for pre-school children, typically aged 3 – 5 (also known as Cycle 1).
-‘LALA – Lauter lëschteg Lauter’ – the first science-based reading programme for pre-school in Luxembourg – was designed with special reference to Luxembourg’s unique school context: the multilingual student population.
+‘LALA – Lauter lëschteg Lauter’ – the first science-based early literacy programme for pre-school in Luxembourg – was designed with special reference to Luxembourg’s unique school context: the multilingual student population.

 “Even before they start formal schooling, children have to develop a number of skills which will prepare them for the complex challenge of learning to read.
 Research shows that the development of these so-called pre-literacy skills can be fostered with the right methods at preschool.
 This will help children to learn to read,” says project leader Dr Pascale Engel de Abreu.

 The programme consists of tailor-made language games and activities in Luxembourgish, which the teacher – aided by the handpuppet Lala – can perform in short sessions with the whole class:

 “It introduces children to speech sounds and the related letters in a playful, systematic and explicit manner.
 It focuses on phonological awareness, which is the ability to perceive sounds in spoken language, and on linking speech sounds to their corresponding letters,” Engel de Abreu elaborates.